zp1ke/nixos/docs/setup-development.md

 # Development Environment Setup

-This document outlines how to set up per-project development environments, specifically for managing Java Development Kit (JDK) versions using `direnv` and Nix flakes.
+This document outlines how to set up per-project development environments, specifically using `direnv` and Nix flakes.

+After saving your changes to `flake.nix`, `direnv` will automatically detect the change and reload the environment.

 ## Per-Project JDK Configuration using `setup-jdk-env`